-This tourist-friendly town not far from Newcastle, NSW, is set on the south side of Port Stephens, a long natural harbour.
+This tourist-friendly town not far from Newcastle, New South Wales, is set on the south side of Port Stephens, a long natural harbour.

 Nelson Bay is among a string of dreamy bays and rocky headlands at the end of the Tomaree Peninsula.

 A lot of the coast and peninsula’s interior is protected by the Tomaree National Park and the Worimi Conservation Lands, all abounding with Aboriginal culture, biodiversity and knockout natural scenery.

 You can lounge on white sandy beaches, trek across Sahara-like dunes, climb up to scenic lookouts and take to the water to spot whales and dolphins.

 Between mid-May and early-November humpback whales migrate north along Australia’s east coast to calve in warmer tropical waters, before returning.

 Thanks to its deep and sheltered waters, Port Stephens is a resting point and so is just the place to spot these magnificent cetaceans.

 There’s a whole lineup of operators to help you get a glimpse, like AquaMarine Port Stephens, Imagine Cruises, the Tea Gardens Ferry Service and Moonshadow – TQC Cruises.

 Year round there’s also a pod of around160 bottlenose dolphins in the waters around Nelson Bay, and these can often be sighted from the shore.